 A medical success story?

-The mass use of statins has certainly helped to get average cholesterol levels sharply down and seriously elevated blood cholesterol has been all but eliminated in men.
+The mass use of statins has certainly helped to get average cholesterol levels sharply down and seriously elevated blood cholesterol has been all but eliminated in older men.
 High cholesterol levels are still often found in older women.
 Should we regard this as a success story in which doctors have made effective use of a powerful new tool to finally and rapidly make huge progress in eliminating the problem of high cholesterol and its consequences?
 Or is it an admission that health promotion based upon cholesterol-lowering dietary guidelines have largely failed and we have had to resort to putting a high proportion of the disease-free adult population on a drug for the rest of their lives?
 This failure is despite huge changes in the British diet since the 1970s.
 I will leave readers to come to their own conclusion but as a man of mature years I would not hesitate to try a statin if my cholesterol was significantly above 5.2 (last measured at exactly 5.2).